 At King Edward Primary School, we believe that it is vital for all our pupils to learn from and about religion, so that they can understand the world around them.
 Through Religious Education, pupils develop their knowledge of the world faiths, and their understanding and awareness of the beliefs, values and traditions of other individuals, societies, communities and cultures.
 We encourage our pupils to ask questions about the world and to reflect on their own beliefs, values and experiences.
 Our Religious Education curriculum is enhanced further with trips to places of worship in our local area.
-We use the Nottinghamshire Agreed Syllabus and Cornerstones RE as the basis for our curriculum and record our learning through whole class ‘Reflection books’ alongside written work.
+We use the Nottinghamshire Agreed Syllabus as the basis for our curriculum and record our learning through whole class ‘Reflection books’ alongside written work.

 Withdrawal from all or part of Religious Education

 We are committed to inclusive Religious Education and always hope that no parent/carer will wish to withdraw their children from all or part of the subject.
 Nevertheless, it remains the right of parents /carers to withdraw their children from RE (and / or collective worship) if they wish to.
 To exercise this right, parents are asked to contact/write to the Head Teacher informing them of the desire to have their child/children withdrawn from all or parts of RE.
 The Head Teacher can discuss any concerns, (although no reasons have to be given for withdrawal or judgements made) clarify the nature of RE provided by the school, and look at the options available to parents.